Skip to Content

 Here’s my copycat Starbucks iced brown sugar oat milk shaken espresso recipe!
-It’s really simple with only 5 ingredients!
+It’s really so simple with only 5 ingredients!

 Have you heard about the new espresso drink at Starbucks?